-The solution to over-regulation is to return oversight to the states.
-Government works best when it is local and accessible.
-The farther decisions are made from an individual, the more you are just a number, not a neighbor.
 As a nation, we want reasonable boundaries for fraud and discrimination.
 But, we can all agree that federal regulators moving into a neighborhood to tell our families that we cannot work together violates everything about our core American freedom and values.
 Continued uncertainty and central planning will stifle our economic development as a nation.

 One of the top priorities of government is national security.
 All over the world, there are people that intend to harm Americans because of our freedom, our prosperity, and our values.
 A strong, moral, and capable military defends our nation from outside attacks and threats.
 Well trained and equipped federal law enforcement protect our nation from gangs, dangerous drugs, illegal immigration, terrorism, and so much more.

 Our intelligence community works to discover threats to Americans before they strike us.
 Their vital work has saved countless lives over the years.

 Strong and knowledgeable leaders are needed to stand up for our nation, because a weak United States Military puts every American at risk.
 Our military men and women put their life on the line to ensure our personal freedom; it is vital that we show them that we are behind them.

 We should deal with waste in all areas of government, including the military.
 But the budget should not drive military strategy, strategy should drive the budget.